Subscribe to Updates

 • Immune system diseases and deficiencies

-• Ill-fitting dentures, which cause irritation to gums and lips
+• Ill-fitting dentures, which can irritate gums and lips

 • Oral fungal diseases like thrush